teddy-ambona/financial-data-api/README.md

   - Warn about deprecated syntax, unused declarations
   - Enforce best practices, naming conventions
 - **tfsec:** Static analysis of terraform templates to spot potential security issues
-- **infra-cost:** Infracost shows cloud cost estimates for Terraform
+- **infracost:** Infracost shows cloud cost estimates for Terraform

 One best practice is to always deploy from a single branch to avoid conflicting deployments.